fastavro/fastavro/README.md

 fastavro
 ========

+**If you're interested in maintaining this package - please drop me a line**

 The current Python `avro` package is packed with features but dog slow.

 On a test case of about 10K records, it takes about 14sec to iterate over all of